baztypetrucci/baztyfooter/README.md

         </td>
         <td>
             <p>Indicas la clase o id para el div que estirará la pagina para que el footer llegué abajo</p>
-			<p>*Indicates the class or id for the Div that will stretch the page until the footer stays in the bottom.*</p>
+			<p style="font-style:italic;">Indicates the class or id for the Div that will stretch the page until the footer stays in the bottom.</p>
         </td>
     </tr>
     <tr>